 Other event champions were UW-Whitewater's O'Donnell in the all-around competition with 38.525 points, UW-La Crosse's Abby Ostrovsky on the uneven bars with 9.725 and UW-Whitewater's Courtney Pickett in the floor exercise with 9.825.

 UW-Whitewater defeated defending champion UW-La Crosse, 191.850-189.700, to win its second WIAC title in three seasons and fifth overall.
-UW-Stout finished third in the eight-team with 188.750 points and host Winona State University fourth with 186.750.
+UW-Stout finished third in the eight-team meet with 188.750 points and host Winona State University fourth with 186.750.

 Completing the team rankings were fifth-place UW-Eau Claire with 186.525 points, sixth-place UW-Oshkosh with 185.900, seventh-place Gustavus Adolphus College (Minn.) with 185.625 and eighth-place Hamline University (Minn.) with 183.775.